published on 02 September 2013

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!

 - A Short History of the Buddhist Schools - Ancient History Encyclopedia article

 - The dates of the Buddha - Ancient History Encyclopedia article

-- Isaac Asimov.
-Asimov's Chronology of the World.
+- Asimov I. Asimov's Chronology of the World.
 Harper Collins Publishers, 1991.

 Are you qualified to peer review ancient history information?
 Apply now and help provide quality ancient history information on the web!

 Motilal Banarsidass, (01 January 2008)Price: $29.52